 * environment includes all aspects of the surroundings of human beings, whether affecting human beings as individuals or in social groupings.

-* Environment Secretary means the Secretary to the Department responsible for the administration of the Environment Protection (Impact of Proposals) Act 1974.
+* Environment Secretary means the Secretary to the Department responsible for the administration of the.
+Environment Protection and Biodiversity Conservation Act 1999.

 ** facility means: